isabella232/mParticle-Connector/README.md

 ## Usage

 To deploy this connector:
-1. Download the complied jar.
+1. Download or build the mParticle Connector jar
 2. Next, copy the jar into the `openidm/connectors` directory
 3. Copy the `translation.json` to `openidm/ui/admin/default/locales/en/translation.json` (make sure to update translation.json with any previous changes you've made for your deployment)
-4. Finally, copy `org.forgerock.openicf.connectors.mParticle.mParticleConnector_1.4.htm` to `openidm/ui/admin/default
+4. Finally, copy `org.forgerock.openicf.connectors.mParticle.mParticleConnector_1.5.html` to `openidm/ui/admin/default/templates/admin/connector/`
-/templates/admin/connector/`

 ### mParticle Connector Configuration